SynapticSugar/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+Specifically we are basing it off of the [FCN-8 architecture](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).

 ### Setup
 ##### GPU